Is Mamba Compatible with Trajectory Optimization in Offline Reinforcement Learning?: Preliminaries

-where $Q,K,V$ represent queries, keys, and values respectively, i.e. input sequences after three linear transformations, and $d_k$ is the dimension of the keys.
-Similarly, current research suggests that the S6 layer in mamba can be viewed as the hidden attention mechanism with a unique data-control linear operator~\cite{hidden_attention}.
-By denoting the entire input sequence $\hat{x}:=(\hat{x}_{1},\cdots,\hat{x}_{L})\in\mathbb{R}^{L\times D}$ where $\hat{x}_i\in\mathbb{R}^D$ and assuming the initial condition $h_0=0$, We can obtain a formula similar to Eq.~\eqref{eq:2}
+where $Q, K, V$ represent queries, keys, and values respectively, i.e. input sequences after three linear transformations. $d_k$ is the dimension of the keys.
+Similarly, current research suggests that the S6 layer in Mamba can be viewed as the hidden attention mechanism with a unique data-control linear operator~\cite{hidden_attention}.
+Assuming the initial condition $h_0=0$, we can obtain a formula similar to Equation~\eqref{eq:2}